RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 **User: ALL**

 When creating or updating a project, a creator or admin has the option to add a codebook (see :ref:`addcodebook`).
 If a codebook has been uploaded, then in addition to the :ref:`labelguide`, a codebook button will be available on each tab of the :ref:`annotationpage` page.
 To open, click the ``codebook`` button.
-This will open a pdf viewer on the application with the file.
+This will open a PDF viewer on the application with the file.
 To close, either click the ``x`` in the top right corner of the popup, or click anywhere on the screen outside of the codebook.

 Below is our codebook for the "About Cats" projects.